AnkiMonkey/AnkiHelperApp/README.md

 - [2] Exporting lecture slides to JPG to be used on flashcards.
 - [3] Semi-automating the process of adding personal notes as HTML crosslink.
 - [4] Moving exported JPG files to the ANKI pictures directory (being cross-linked as HTML).

+### Pipeline

+The pipeline is an upgrated mix of following ideas with some tweeks:

+- ANKING NOTETYPE
+- CSV as input to ANKI
+- HTML links instead of copy/paste of pictures

+### Tweeks
+- Excel to be used as general manager for notes with
+-

+For links see

+<p align="left">(<a href="#ADDITIONAL NOTES">see ADDITIONAL NOTES</a>)</p>

 <p align="left">(<a href="#readme-top">back to top</a>)</p>